Online Fair Division with Additional Information: Introduction

 \citet{elkind2025temporalfd} consider a fully-informed setting where the sequence of incoming items is fixed, and all valuations over future goods is known in advance with the goal being to achieve an approximately envy-free allocation at \emph{every round prefix}, a stronger requirement than ours.
-Other works focus on a specialized variant of the model in which fixed set of goods is repeatedly allocated over time \citep{caragiannis2023repeatedmatching,igarashi2023repeatedfairallication,Lim2026repeated}.

 \paragraph{Learning-Augmented Online Fair Division} A growing body of work studies online algorithms that exploit predictions about the future and analyzes consistency (when predictions are correct) and robustness (when they are not).
 Within fair division, much of this literature focuses on \emph{divisible} goods \citep{banerjee2022nash_predictions,banerjee2023proportionally,cohen2023learningaugmented_divisible,golrezaei2023onlineadvice_divisible,an20204onlineresource}, where allocations can be fractionally adjusted and this differs substantially from the indivisible setting.
 For indivisible goods, existing learning-augmented work often targets objectives other than the classic envy/proportionality relaxations: \citet{spaeh2023onlineadspredictions} study online ad allocation with predictions under cardinality constraints with a welfare objective; \citet{balkanski2023SPschedulingpredictions} and \citet{cohen2024truthfulpreductions} focus on truthfulness/strategyproofness and makespan-style guarantees (closely related to MMS via scheduling analogies).
 Our work is complementary in two aspects: (i) we focus on fundamental \emph{fairness axioms} for indivisible goods (EF1/EFX/PROP1/MMS), and (ii) we provide \emph{learning-augmented} guarantees tailored to these axioms under both noisy normalization information and frequency predictions.